Nyavyamo Marsh

 Although parts are protected, it is mainly used for rice production.

 Location

 The 538 ha Nyavyamo Marsh spans the communes of Kirundo and Ntega.

 It occupies one of the secondary valleys of the Akanyaru River.

 Lake Rwihinda, Lake Nagitamo and Lake Narungazi are connected to the Nyavyamo marsh.

 The area around the marsh is almost covered in fields.

 There are about 356 people per square kilometer around Nyavyamo, which is highly populated.

-The Nyavyamo Marsh is fed by Lake Rwihinda, by the Rugorwe River which flow to the east of the Murungurira colline, by the Mugisomeka River, which flows east into the marsh north of the Rwimbogo colline, and by the Rurata River.
+The Nyavyamo Marsh is fed by Lake Rwihinda, by the Rugorwe River which flows to the east of the Murungurira colline, by the Mugisomeka River, which flows east into the marsh north of the Rwimbogo colline, and by the Rurata River.

 The Rurata is fed by the Mwohero, which is fed by the Gacobwoya, the Murugomero and the Rugumba, which forms to the north of the Nyamisagara and Cumba collines.

 Climate

 The Köppen climate classification of the Nyavyamo Marsh is Aw: Tropical savanna, wet.

 The average temperature is 20 C.

 The hottest month is September, at 22 C, and the coldest is April, at 18 C.

 The average rainfall is 1,170 mm per year.

 The wettest month is March, with 178 mm of rain, and the driest is July, with 1 mm.